13th Expeditionary Sustainment Command: Kuwait

 In December 2014, the 13th ESC headquarters deployed to Camp Arifjan, Kuwait, to assume the role as the Operational Command Post for the 1st Theater Sustainment Command, with the mission to provide Theater Sustainment Mission Command to Army, Joint, and Multinational Forces in the USCENTCOM Area of Responsibility, enabling Unified Land Operations and Theater Security Cooperation.
 The 13th ESC supported Operations Inherent Resolve (Iraq), Freedom Sentinel (Afghanistan), Spartan Shield (Kuwait), provided logistics and sustainment support and oversight to the Multinational Forces and Observer mission - Task Force Sinai, supported USCENTCOM forward elements in Jordan, and worked in cooperation with Combined Joint Interagency Task Force - Syria (CJIATF-S) to provide support to moderate Syrian opposition forces in the fight against the Islamic State of Iraq and Syria.

+Operation Spartan Shield

+Redesignated as the 13th Armored Corps Sustainment Command (ACSC), the ACSC Headquarters deployed in August 2023 in support of OPERATION SPARTAN SHIELD.
+The unit redeployed to Fort Hood, Texas, in May 2024.

 Current Activities

-The 13th COSCOM became the first COSCOM to transform to a Sustainment Command (Expeditionary) and deploy to combat during Operation Iraqi Freedom 06-08.
-The command's primary mission is to provide combat support and combat service support in the areas of supply, maintenance, movement control, field services, and general engineering & construction.

-At Fort Hood, the 13th ESC currently has the missions of:
+At Fort Hood, the 13th ACSC remains always ready to deploy with no notice/short notice to support efforts around the world.
+Currently the 13th has the following missions: